 Research in Switzerland is regulated by the Law on Research dated October 1983 and other regulations specific to an area of science in the country and its regions (Cantons).
-The national research policy for the coming four-year period is outlined in the education, research and technology message 2008–2011 (ERT Message), the main policy document for education, research and technology in Switzerland.
+The current national research strategy in Switzerland is set out in the Federal Act on the Promotion of Research and Innovation (RIPA).
+The general purpose of this document is to:

 Political responsibilities for research and higher education are divided between the central state (Confederation) and the regional authorities (the Cantons).
 The Confederation is responsible for direct funding of research and for coordinating research activities, while responsibility for higher education is shared by the Confederation and Cantons.
-Federal research policy is designed and implemented by the State Secretariat for Education and Research and two Federal Institutes of Technology.
-Government agency research is designed and implemented by the 'Steering Committee'.
+Federal research policy is designed and implemented by the Federal Department of Economic Affairs, Education and Research (EAER) while government agency research is designed and implemented by the 'Steering Committee'.
 The Swiss National Science Foundation is the key funding institution for research.
-The Swiss Science and Technology Council is the main advisory body to the national government on science and technology policy.
+The Swiss Science Council (SSC) is the main advisory body to the national government on education, research and innovation.

-Transport policy is conceived and developed by the Federal Department of the Environment, Transport, Energy and Communications.
+Transport policy is conceived and developed by the Federal Department of the Environment, Transport, Energy and Communication (DETEC).
 Various offices in the Department detail the policy including:

 - Federal Office of Transport